Gina Carano holds a glass of wine in a quiet scene – haywire review

 I dig that Gina Carano.
 She’s charismatic and lovable as the protagonist.
 Let’s hope we see more of her in future films.

-The chase scenes are quietly spectacular.
-The plot moves along at a break-neck pace so you have to pay attention.
+Meanwhile, the chase scenes are quietly spectacular.
+The plot moves along at a break-neck pace, so you have to pay attention.

-Haywire’s stylishly edited and utilizes innovative storytelling techniques.
+On top of that, Haywire is stylishly edited and utilizes innovative storytelling techniques.
 One scene cuts between three different types of footage to show a trio of plots developing simultaneously.
-Plus, there’s no in-scene sound or dialogue, just the musical score.
+Plus, there’s no in-scene sound or dialogue – just the musical score.

-It’s very cool!
+It’s very cool.
 And slightly confusing.
-So pay attention!
+So again, pay attention.

 The supporting cast is spectacular.